captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-Could be...
-Junior -- Dave Caro, from dinner a couple weeks ago?
+Could be…Junior—Dave Caro, from dinner a couple weeks ago?

 ---